Master's Degree Requirements

 Admission

 Our master's in speech language pathology degree is a two year program, requiring a minimum of six (6) semesters of full-time study.
 Admission to the program is on a yearly basis and is highly competitive.
 Admissions decisions are made once a year during the spring semester and all students begin the program in early June.
-To be included in the admissions pool, your application including all of the following must be complete by February 15.
+To be included in the admissions pool, your application including all of the following must be complete by January 10 each year.

 Applying to the Graduate School